Quality

 Quality Overview 111

-Quality Overview provides a comprehensive introduction to the importance of quality and how to achieve it in both processes and products.
-A quality organization meets the needs of both internal and external customers.
-To do this, all the departments of an organization must work together and be equally focused on quality.
-Organizations use various methods, such as quality management systems and quality standards to ensure quality.
+This class provides a comprehensive introduction to the importance of quality and how to achieve it in both processes and products.
+Achieving quality means meeting the needs of both internal and external customers.
+To do this, all departments of an organization must work together and be equally focused on quality.
+Organizations use various methods to ensure quality, such as establishing quality management systems, becoming certified to quality standards, and applying lean principles.

 • Difficulty Beginner